 If you’ve read our blog post from yesterday, then you saw how we do PPC research a little different from other agencies.

-We don’t do it for the sake of seeing competition levels or average cost per clicks, we solely do PPC research for the sake of finding expansion opportunities, like:
+We don’t do it for the sake of seeing competition levels or average cost per clicks.
+We do PPC research solely for the sake of finding expansion opportunities, like:

 - New display placements we’re not targeting